hmaarrfk/htcondor-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `htcondor, htcondor-classads, htcondor-procd, htcondor-utils, libcondor_utils, python-htcondor` can be installed with:
+Once the `conda-forge` channel has been enabled, `htcondor, htcondor-classads, htcondor-utils, libcondor_utils, python-htcondor` can be installed with:

 ```
-conda install htcondor htcondor-classads htcondor-procd htcondor-utils libcondor_utils python-htcondor
+conda install htcondor htcondor-classads htcondor-utils libcondor_utils python-htcondor
 ```

 It is possible to list all of the versions of `htcondor` available on your platform with: